- info@thrivehouseorm.org

 There are many beliefs in the world… but only Jesus:

-Lived a sinless life
+Lived a sinless life.

-Took the penalty of sin on Himself at the cross
+Took the penalty of sin on Himself at the cross.

-Rose from the dead, defeating sin, death, and hell
+Rose from the dead, defeating sin, death, and hell.

-Offers grace, not just “good advice”
+Offers grace, not just “good advice.”

 The Bible says that all have sinned and fall short of the glory of God (Romans 3:23), and that the wages of sin is death, but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:23).

-But God loved us so much that He made a way through Jesus.
+That means we have all broken God’s standard, we cannot save ourselves, but God loved us so much that He made a way through Jesus.

 Let’s be real: